wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'because they are blessed offspring of ORCS', 'because they were two people cursed by a WITCH', 'because they are easily manipulated',
-    'and known for their operatic duets',
+    'and are known for their operatic duets',
     'and crave for human flesh',
     'but are hindered by their constant bickering',
   ];